SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

 ***********************
 Syntax
 ***********************
-The following is the correct syntax for encrypting a new table:
+The following is the syntax for encrypting a new table:

 .. code-block:: console